Dragon Quest V: PlayStation 2 remake

 Square Enix released a PlayStation 2 enhanced remake of Dragon Quest V on March 25, 2004, with first day sales of 722,000.
 As of April 2004, the game has sold over 1.5 million copies making it the top selling Dragon Quest remake game of all-time, and is available in Japan as an Ultimate Hits title.
 The remake was developed by former Dragon Quest VII art directors, Artepiazza.
 It features 3D graphics that are similar to Dragon Quest VII, but it utilizes the extra PlayStation 2 graphical capabilities.
 The Hero and his companions have to fight more monsters in the PlayStation 2 remake than they did in the Super Famicom original, but the character limit on the party has been increased from three to four.
 Also, there were only 40 monsters available to the player's party in the Super Famicom version of Dragon Quest V due to ROM limitations.
 The PlayStation 2 remake, however, does not suffer from this restriction.
-The music was orchestrated and is performed by the NHK Symphony.
+The music was orchestrated and is performed by the NHK Symphony Orchestra.

 Another new feature in the remake is the famous local trinkets museum where the player has to collect local specialties from all around the world, return the items back to a character named "Yuujii" (literally old man ghost), and receive rewards for them.
 The Dragon Quest V remake was the third Dragon Quest to be released in the Square Enix name (after Kenshin Dragon Quest and Slime Morimori Dragon Quest).
 Lastly, a Dragon Quest VIII preview video disc was included in the Japanese release of the Dragon Quest V remake.